zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 per-node secret bytes, the current time rounded to 20s, the searched key in the request, and the requester's DHT public key and sender IP/Port.
 In the case of a relayed packet (see below), the sender IP/Port is that given in the Route Deliver packet; otherwise, it is the source IP/Port of the packet.

-TODO: use HMAC hashes here and throughout?
+The number of bytes in the representation of the IP/Port should not depend on the IP/Port, so that the length of the data to be hashed is a constant, preventing length extension attacks.

 The nodes returned are those closest to the Data Public Key known by the responding node, as in the case of a Nodes Response.